AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/integrating/integrating-campaign-classic.md

 ### Configuring the Adobe Campaign Classic External Account {#acc-setup}

-You must configure an external account in order to connect Adobe Campaign Classic with the AEM as a Cloud Service instance.
+You must also configure an external account in order to connect Adobe Campaign Classic with the AEM as a Cloud Service instance.

 1. Log into the Adobe Campaign Classic server by using the client console.
 1. Go to the Explorer View.